dallasfoley/progress-tracker-frontend/README.md

 5. Next.js Full Route Cache (Server-Side)

    This is what allows for prerendering/static rendering.
-Next.js caches the RSC Payload of your static routes, layouts and loading files and allows them to be served to the client instantly.
-With PPR, we can cache certain layouts and components for dynamic routes.
+Next.js caches the RSC Payload of your static routes (each route separated into page, layout and loading files) and allows them to be served to the client instantly.
+Traditionally, with Next.js dynamic routes, we could statically prerender and cache their layouts and loading files, which we had to take time styling page and component skeletons and streaming in each component as it was ready in waterfall.
+With PPR, we can cache static components for dynamic pages and stream the dynamic components in parallel.

-5. Next.js Router Cache (Client-Side).
+6. Next.js Router Cache (Client-Side).

    This is a client-side, in-memory store of the RSC payload of route segments, split by layouts, loading states, and pages.
 When a user navigates between routes, Next.js caches the visited route segments and prefetches the routes the user is likely to navigate to from the Full Route Cache.
 This results in instant back/forward navigation, no full-page reload between navigations, and preservation of browser state and React state in shared layouts.
 The Router Cache is what enables prefetching.

+7. Next.js Experimental dynamicIO/useCache

+   Next.js has a couple of experimental features that once stable should standardize the way we interact with caches 3-5.

 ## Prefetching